JSTOR: Increasing public access

 Beginning September 6, 2011, JSTOR made public domain content available at no charge to the public.
 This "Early Journal Content" program constitutes about 6% of JSTOR's total content, and includes over 500,000 documents from more than 200 journals that were published before 1923 in the United States, and before 1870 in other countries.
 JSTOR stated that it had been working on making this material free for some time.
 The Swartz controversy and Greg Maxwell's protest torrent of the same content led JSTOR to "press ahead" with the initiative.
 As of 2017, JSTOR does not have plans to extend it to other public domain content, stating that "We do not believe that just because something is in the public domain, it can always be provided for free".

 In January 2012, JSTOR started a pilot program, "Register & Read", offering limited no-cost access (not open access) to archived articles for individuals who register for the service.
 At the conclusion of the pilot, in January 2013, JSTOR expanded Register & Read from an initial 76 publishers to include about 1,200 journals from over 700 publishers.
-Registered readers may read up to six articles online every calendar month, but may not print or download PDFs.
+Registered readers can read online using the JSTOR website up to their allowed quota of articles, but may not print or download PDFs.
+Initially, the quota of available articles was set to six per month, with this being increased to 100 per month in response to the COVID-19 pandemic.
+As of September 1, 2026, the limit was reduced to 10 articles per month.

 In 2013, more than 8,000 institutions in more than 160 countries had access to JSTOR.
 As of 2014, JSTOR is conducting a pilot program with Wikipedia, whereby established editors are given reading privileges through the Wikipedia Library, as with a university library.
+In 2022, JSTOR Access in Prison was launched to provide access to scholarly materials to people who are incarcerated.
+By 2024, more than one million people inside jails and prisons had access to JSTOR either online or offline.

 Usage

 In 2012, JSTOR users performed nearly 152 million searches, with more than 113 million article views and 73.5 million article downloads.
 JSTOR has been used as a resource for linguistics research to investigate trends in language use over time and also to analyze gender differences and inequities in scholarly publishing, revealing that in certain fields, men predominate in the prestigious first and last author positions and that women are significantly underrepresented as authors of single-authored papers.
 JSTOR metadata is available through CrossRef and the Unpaywall dump, which as of 2020 identifies nearly 3 million works hosted by JSTOR as toll access, as opposed to over 200,000 available in open access (mainly through third party open access repositories).